-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Users are verified by their cell phone.
 The app can also be used on desktops.

-Viber gives users the opportunity to trade images, videos, and access to a paid international dedicated video and phone service called Viber Out.
+Viber gives users the opportunity to trade images and videos, as well as access to a paid international dedicated video and phone service called Viber Out.

-As of 2018, Viber recorded having over a billion users.
+Viber records having over a billion users.

 85. Vimeo